graphsense/graphsense.github.io/documentation.md

 First of all, let us know what you need, ideally by filing a *feature request* issue in the relevant repository, probably the [GraphSense Dashboard](https://github.com/graphsense/graphsense-dashboard) or the [GraphSense API](https://github.com/graphsense/graphsense-openapi).
 Alternatively, you can write an email to [contact@graphsense.info](mailto:contact@graphsense.info).

 Whether we can implement a feature request depends on whether it fits into our agenda or not.
 That in turn depends on the research funding model we are currently working on.

+**Q: What is the GraphSense release plan and roadmap?**

+We communicate new and upcoming releases via the [GraphSense users list](https://groups.google.com/g/graphsense-users).
+Releases 0.4.x will further improve UTXO ledger analytics capabilities.
+Releases 0.5.x and above will support account model ledgers and, most likely, payment channels.

+**Q: Will GraphSense be backward compatible**

+Major (e.g., 1.x.x) and minor (x.5.x) releases will not be backward-compatible.
+For patches (x.x.3) we try to remain backwards compatible as much as possible but neither test nor guarantee this.

 [spark]: https://spark.apache.org/